PurplePenguin4102/deco1400coughlins/README.md

 - look through the folder for things with your name on it and do that
 - when you are done either submit a pull request or send it to me directly
 - When you submit a pull request, make sure you include any stylesheet you made

+Steps to Success!

+1 clone this repo in your harddrive (either download the zip or clone it properly) 2 click through every file and note the ones where I've said <!-- (YOUR NAME) DO THIS -->
+3 Complete the file as you see fit (use the mockups and the original site to guide you) 4 When you're happy submit a pull request or send me a message on facebook with the files you want to put in

+Notes from fixing stuff:

+- don't forget to adjust line-height to space the lines out properly
+- Billy let me fix contact.html
+- in the end: go with what you think looks good.